 Editor’s Note: Marketer Spotlight is an initiative by MoEngage that covers opinions and advice from marketing leaders and influencers.
 The first marketer under the spotlight is Neal Schaffer, CEO of PDCA Social, a Forbes Top 50 Social Media Power Influencer two years in a row, and a Forbes Top 5 Social Sales Influencer.
-He took time out from his family dinner to share his opinion about what’s hot and what’s not in the world of digital marketing in 2019.
+He took time out from his family dinner to share his opinion about what’s hot and what’s not in the world of digital marketing this year.

-Neal: I am the founder and CEO of PDCA Social where I offer social media agency, consulting and speaking services.
+Neal: I am the founder and CEO of PDCA Social where I offer social media agency, consulting, and speaking services.
 I started out as an author, then began speaking, and from my speaking launched a social media strategy consulting company.
 A few of my consulting clients liked my strategies but did not have the resources to implement them, so I launched a social media agency to meet their needs.

 Apart from this, I teach digital and social media marketing to executives at three different universities around the world, Rutgers Business School in the United States as well as at the Irish Management Institute and the University of Jyvaskyla in Europe.
 I am also writing books.
 I plan to release a book next year on influencer marketing, which I believe is the hottest topic in social right now, called the Business of Influence.
 Everything I do revolves around helping businesses to leverage social media to attain their strategic objectives.

 There is a slide that I use for teaching executives that shows the journey of digital marketing starting from having just a website to having an app or a responsive and mobile-optimized website.
 It also includes other strategies such as search engine marketing, SEO, email marketing.
 But the areas where I see evolution are in social media marketing and personalization.
 I like to call social media as the social inside digital.
 If you want to improve your SEO, you need more content on your website in the form of blogs and other kinds of content marketing.
 So, this is one area where I have seen the evolution of digital and the growth of social.
-Organic social media is another area which has evolved over time.
+Organic social media is another area that has evolved over time.
 We have also seen the emergence of paid social media.

-Now we are into what I call the 6th type of digital marketing, which is about leveraging other people such as employees, fans and influencers.
+Now we are into what I call the 6th type of digital marketing, which is about leveraging other people such as employees, fans, and influencers.
 I consider all this as a type of influencer marketing.
 Another interesting aspect that is gaining prominence is the focus on personalization.
-Companies, especially e-commerce websites and retailers, now personalize customer conversations across channels be it push notifications, emails, in-app messages, or social media itself.
+Companies, especially e-commerce websites and retailers, now personalize customer conversations across channels, be it push notifications, emails, in-app messages, or social media itself.
 This enables customers to engage with the brand more actively.
-So, yes digital marketing has evolved quite a lot over the years and will continue to do so.
+So, yes, digital marketing has evolved quite a lot over the years and will continue to do so.

 Digital marketers should take a fresh look at their budget and align it with how people are searching for and consuming information today.
-I think B2B companies are beginning to allocate a lot of budget for digital marketing, but consumer brands – especially retailers and e-commerce companies – are still trying to catch up to media consumption habits that we have today.
+I think B2B companies are beginning to allocate a lot of budget for digital marketing, but consumer brands – especially retailers and e-commerce companies – are still trying to catch up to the media consumption habits that we have today.
 So, look at what is providing value and align your budget with it.
 It sounds simple, but if you are in marketing, you have a yearly budget attached to a certain activity.
-The problem is, in the bid, you miss out on a lot of new opportunities such as social marketing, different types of content marketing or video and influencer marketing.
+The problem is, in the bid, you miss out on a lot of new opportunities such as social marketing, different types of content marketing or video, and influencer marketing.
 So, recognize the new areas of digital where the growth is and ensure that your budgets are aligned with it.

 Many companies start with a 1% budget or 5% budget.
 Align your budget with the ROI that it would generate.
 For instance, if you are spending only 1% on influencers, you are not going to see the effect they may have on social media or video content.